 my nutrition expertise

-In pursuit of becoming a Registered Dietitian Nutritionist, I completed my nutrition and dietetics studies at NYU followed by 1,000+ hours of supervised practice through the Cal Poly SLO dietetic internship program.
+In pursuit of becoming a Registered Dietitian Nutritionist (RDN), I completed my nutrition and dietetics studies at NYU followed by 1,000+ hours of supervised practice through the Cal Poly SLO dietetic internship program and passed a national exam.
 During my supervised practice, I worked at:

 - Santa Barbara Cottage Hospital in the Food Service and Clinical Nutrition departments